Bisbee Deportation: Bisbee

 At 4:00 a.m., July 12, 1917, the 2,200 deputies dispersed through the town of Bisbee and took up their planned positions.
 Each wore a white armband for identification, and carried a list of the men on strike.
 At 6:30 a.m., the deputies moved through town and arrested every man on their list, as well as any man who refused to work in the mines.
 Several men who owned local grocery stores were also arrested.
 In the process, the deputies took cash from the registers and all the goods they could carry.
 They arrested many male citizens of the town, seemingly at random, and anyone who had voiced support for the strike or the IWW.
-Two men died: one was a deputy shot by a miner he had tried to arrest, and the other was the miner (shot dead by three other deputies moments later).
+Two men died: Deputy Sheriff Orson McRae was shot and killed by a miner he had tried to arrest, and the other was the miner (shot dead by three other deputies moments later).

 At 7:30 a.m., the 2,000 arrested men were assembled in front of the Bisbee Post Office and marched two miles (3 km) to Warren Ballpark.
 Sheriff Wheeler oversaw the march from a car outfitted with a loaded Marlin 7.62 mm belt-fed machine gun.
 At the baseball field, the arrestees were told that if they denounced the IWW and went back to work, they would be freed.
 Only men who were not IWW members or organizers were given this choice.
 About 700 men agreed to these terms, while the rest sang, jeered or shouted profanities.

 At 11:00 a.m., the El Paso and Southwestern Railroad brought 23 cattle cars to Bisbee.
 The posse deputies forced the remaining 1,286 arrestees at gunpoint to board the cars, many of which had more than three inches (76 mm) of manure on the floor.
 Although temperatures were in the mid-90s Fahrenheit, (mid-30s Celsius), no water had been provided to the men since the arrests began at dawn.